top of page

 "The Maths of Shakespeare's England" 17:00-18:00 Schuster Building, Rutherford Theatre

-All students should register as an Attendee or Presenter:
+All students should register (free) as an attendee

 Separate (free) tickets are needed for the MIMUC Public Lecture: